 So much of the universe is governed by Newton’s Laws of Motion.
-Everyday Einstein explains the impact that the laws of motion have on our lives using the most noble of sports, soccer.
+Ask Science explains the impact that the laws of motion have on our lives using the most noble of sports, soccer.

 If you glance through the books in your personal library, chances are you don’t have a copy of Principia Mathematica Philosophiae Naturalis.
 However, you might consider adding it to your collection because this book, written in 1687 by Isaac Newton, contains the definitions of some of the most important natural laws in the universe: Newton’s three laws of motion.
 Today we’ll take a look at those three laws and see how they impact the most noble of sports, soccer.